xTunner/frontend/resources/assets/docs/faq.md

 in our containers.
 Keep an eye on our [changelog](https://circleci.com/changelog) to be notified as soon as Docker 1.5 starts shipping with our build containers by default.

+## Projects
+### How can I delete my project?
+You just need to unfollow the project in the project settings.
+Once the last follower has stopped following the project, CircleCI will stop building.
+Please contact us if you want to purge the project data from our database.